Muzisari/Guna.UI-ChatApp-DarkUI/README.md

 # Guna.UI-ChatApp-DarkUI
-This is a Guna-Theme UI using most of Guna Framework Tools.
+Using most of Guna Framework Tools.

 Steps on getting started
 * Clone/Download Zip